CStan18/StandridgeSBA/README.md

 @author Caleb Standridge
 @date 1/16/23

 **The database will be populated for you.
-If you have the databse you can still run it.**
+If you already have the databse in Workbench you can still run it.**

 How to run: